tlhunter/mig/README.md

 # run all of the unexecuted migrations
 mig all

-# rolls back a single migration, prompting user to confirm, unless --force is provided
+# rolls back a single migration
-mig down --force
+mig down

 # forcefully set / unset the lock, useful for fixing error scenarios
 mig lock